lbrame/linux_scripts/Setup/WSL_on_ZSH.md

 case $- in
 ```

+**Remember to use `vim`, `nano` or any other utility that runs inside WSL for this.
+NEVER touch files in your WSL Linux filesystem with Windows tools.
+It might corrupt your distro and cause permanent data loss.**

 Credits to Syed Sharizal on Medium for finding this out.
 Check out [his awesome article on how to set up WSL](https://medium.com/@ssharizal/hyper-js-oh-my-zsh-as-ubuntu-on-windows-wsl-terminal-8bf577cdbd97)!